 Payday loans are small loans marketed as a quick, easy way to tide borrowers over until the next payday.
 However, the typical payday loan borrower is indebted for more than half of the year with an average of nine payday loan transactions at annual interest rates over 400%.

 Since 2005, no state has authorized this high-cost loan product.
-Additionally, the District of Columbia and six states - Arkansas, Arizona, New Hampshire, Ohio, Oregon and Montana – have all enacted meaningful reforms.
+Additionally, the District of Columbia and five states—Arkansas, Arizona, New Hampshire, Oregon, and Montana—have all enacted meaningful reforms to cap the rule.

 Fast Facts--Payday Loans